MaulingMonkey/thindx/Readme.md

 *   Most other graphics crates focus on **hiding** the underlying graphics API as much as possible, improving application portability.
 *   This crate **surfaces** the underlying graphics API as much as possible, improving the potential for interoperability with other graphics code / use in middleware applications.

-### Is this crate sound?
+### ❌ This crate is probably unsound! ❌

-Probably not.
 I'm exposing a huge legacy C++ API to Rust.
 Mistakes will happen.

 That said, soundness *is* a **very high priority** goal.  `thindx` will add things like extra bounds checks, parameter validation, extra init, etc. if need be in order to ensure soundness in safe fns whenever possible.
 When it's not